mrk21/study_frontend/angular/README.md

 1. Run `npm install -g karma-cli` command
 1. Run `./node_modules/.bin/glup` command

-If you want to run tests, you need to run `karma start karma.conf.js` command after finishing above steps.
+If you want to run tests, you need to run `./node_modules/.bin/gulp spec` command.

 ## See